firebase/extensions/storage-resize-images/README.md

 * Cloud Function memory: Memory of the function responsible of resizing images.
 Choose how much memory to give to the function that resize images.
 (For animated GIF => GIF we recommend using a minimum of 2GB).

+* Backfill existing images: Should existing, unresized images in the Storage bucket be resized as well?

 **Cloud Functions:**

 * **generateResizedImage:** Listens for new images uploaded to your specified Cloud Storage bucket, resizes the images, then stores the resized images in the same bucket.
 Optionally keeps or deletes the original images.

+* **backfillResizedImages:** Handles tasks from startBackfill to resize existing images.